 - a.
 A Land Report must be filed once seeding is finished and no later than June 20.
 For insured fall seeded crops, the Insured is required to file a Land Report for these acres by April 30. - b.
-The Insured must report all annual spring and fall crops on land that is owned, rented, or crop-shared and include the following information for each field: - i. legal land description for the location of each Insured Crop including the Part; - ii. number of seeded acres of each Insured Crop, or the number of acres of Summerfallow; - iii. crop and variety seeded; - iv. insured end use (e.g. Commercial, Malting, High Protein, etc.); - v. whether the acres are seeded on Summerfallow or Stubble, and on dryland or irrigated land; - vi. seeding date; - vii. cropping and tillage practice; - viii. report acres too wet to seed by quarter section, including whether fertilizer had been incorporated or not, and if the land is irrigated or not; and - ix. summary of insured acres for each crop, and whether or not each crop has Carryover Inventory.
+The Insured must report all annual spring and fall crops on land that is owned, rented, or crop-shared and include the following information for each field: - i. legal land description for the location including the part; - ii. number of seeded acres, or the number of acres intended for summerfallow in the current year; - iii. whether the field is to be insured or uninsured; - iv. crop type and variety seeded; - v. insured end use (e.g. Commercial, Malting, High Protein, etc.); - vi. whether the acres are seeded on Stubble or Summerfallow, and on dryland or irrigated land; - vii. seeding date; - viii. cropping and tillage practice; - ix. report acres too wet to seed by quarter section, including whether fertilizer had been incorporated or not, and if the land is irrigated or not; and - x. summary of insured acres for each crop, and whether or not each crop has Carryover Inventory.